ritvikindupuri/PhantomBand-V2/TECHNICAL_DOCUMENTATION.md

 ## 2. Strategic Architecture: Why Not Traditional ML?

 During the design phase, we evaluated traditional Machine Learning approaches (Deep Neural Networks, XGBoost, Isolation Forests).
-We explicitly rejected them in favor of a **Procedural Physics Graph** for four critical engineering reasons.
+We explicitly rejected them in favor of the **PB-DSP-v1** architecture for four critical engineering reasons.

 ### 2.1 The "Ground Truth" Problem (Data Scarcity)
 *   **Traditional ML:** To train a classifier (e.g., MobileNet) to detect GPS Spoofing, one needs terabytes of labeled RF data containing real attacks.
 This data is extremely rare, often classified, and difficult to generate safely.
-*   **PhantomBand Approach:** We do not need a dataset.
+*   **PB-DSP-v1 Approach:** We do not need a dataset.
 We know the equation for a GPS signal (a sine wave at 1575.42 MHz).
 By using physics equations, we can generate infinite, mathematically perfect examples without needing to hunt for a dataset that doesn't exist publicly.

-### 2.2 Determinism vs. Hallucination
+### 2.2 Determinism vs. Hallucination (Probability vs. Calculation)
 *   **Traditional ML:** Neural Networks are **Probabilistic**.
 If asked to generate a "Jamming Signal," a GAN (Generative Adversarial Network) might output a waveform that *looks* like jamming but violates the laws of physics (e.g., negative power or impossible bandwidth).
 This is a "hallucination."
-*   **PhantomBand Approach:** Our model is **Deterministic**.
+*   **PB-DSP-v1 Approach:** A neural network offers a *probability* of what a signal looks like.
+Our engine offers a *calculation*.
+It is **deterministic**.
 It uses the **Friis Transmission Equation**.
 If the jammer is 10km away, the model calculates the *exact* decibel loss based on the inverse-square law.
 It is physically impossible for this model to hallucinate data.

 ### 2.3 Generation vs. Detection (The Dual-Use Case)
 *   **Traditional ML:** Algorithms like **Isolation Forest** are excellent for detecting anomalies, but they cannot *generate* data.
 They can tell you "this signal is weird," but they cannot create a realistic "Red Team" attack scenario for training.
-*   **PhantomBand Approach:** Because we built a **Generative Physics Engine**, we get both capabilities:
+*   **PB-DSP-v1 Approach:** Because we built a **Generative Physics Engine**, we get both capabilities:
     1.  **Generation:** We use the math to create the signal for simulation.
     2.  **Detection:** We use the inverse of that math (3-Sigma analysis) to detect it in uploaded files.

 ### 2.4 Explainability (White Box vs. Black Box)
 *   **Traditional ML:** If a Deep Neural Network flags a signal as malicious, it is a "Black Box."
 It cannot explain *why* it made that decision.
-*   **PhantomBand Approach:** Our system is fully explainable.
+*   **PB-DSP-v1 Approach:** Our system is fully explainable.
 If PB-DSP-v1 detects an anomaly, it reports: *"Flagged because energy at 1575.42 MHz exceeded the Urban Noise Floor by 3 standard deviations."* In defense, knowing **why** is as important as knowing **what**.

 ---